 In October 2010 Sedgefield Slow Town came into being.
 Sedgefield was the first town in Africa to be awarded Slow Town status.
-This completely dovetails into the concept of "conservation without boundaries".
-It complements the overall vision that the Department of Environmental Affairs and Tourism has for the Garden Route National Park which was gazetted in 2009.
+This completely dovetailed with the concept of "conservation without boundaries".
+It complemented the overall vision that the Department of Environmental Affairs and Tourism had for the Garden Route National Park which was gazetted in 2009.

-Sedgefield met the slow movement standards effortlessly and I think it will prove to be a satisfying marketing concept totally suited to this laid back beauty where quality and simplicity triumph over quantity and fads.
+Sedgefield met the slow movement standards effortlessly and it would prove to be a fitting marketing concept totally suited to this laid back beauty where quality and simplicity triumph over quantity and fads.

-The town will be able to consciously shape itself to harmonise with its magnificent natural environment.
-Furthermore, the Cittaslow criteria will nurture enduring values that endeavour to create a quality of life for all.
+It was hoped that the town would be able to consciously shape itself to harmonise with its magnificent natural environment.
+Furthermore, the Cittaslow criteria could nurture enduring values that endeavour to create a quality of life for all.

-and products, hospitality and community and Citta Slow awareness.
-Here are some aspects inherent in the criteria -
+Here are some aspects inherent in the criteria,

-On our doorstep we are fortunate to have the world-class Wild Oats Community Farmers' Market that empathizes with this philosophy.
+Sedgefield Slow Town is fortunate to have on its doorstep the world-class Wild Oats Community Farmers' Market that empathizes with this philosophy.
 And there's access to all the adventure sports and outdoor activities this great environment offers to pursue healthy living goals.

-To celebrate our Sedgefield Slow Town status, organiser Amanda Dixon of Tumbleweed Events with a team of local volunteers, has created a Slow Festival with events that encompass the laid-back culture, quality of life and slow town values as presented by our eddict.
+To celebrate our Sedgefield Slow Town status, organiser Amanda Dixon of Tumbleweed Events together with a team of local volunteers, initiated a Slow Festival with events that encompass the laid-back culture, quality of life and slow town values as presented by our eddict.

 Surrounded by abundant natural beauty, the magnificent sunrises and equally stunning sunsets are a regular talking point of the villagers so its not surprising that ORANGE is the colour that's been chosen to express joyful appreciation and the energetic vibe of the festival.